 Keep temperatures between 60F and 75F with humidity above 50%.
 If the plant is in conditions too far out of this range, it can stop growing altogether and may face permanent damage.

-As Fiddle Leaf Figs are not fans of change, keep these conditions as consistent as possible throughout the year.
+As Fiddle Leaf Figs are not fans of change, keep these conditions consistent throughout the year.
 Any large fluctuations can cause the tree to drop its leaves.

 When and How to Fertilize